opentok/opentok-web-samples/Vonage-Media-Library-Blur/README.md

 The `transformStream())` method calls the `OT.hasMediaProcessorSupport()` method to check if the client supports Media Processors.
 (Media Processors are only supported in recent versions of Chrome, Electron, Opera, and Edge.)
-If the client supports Media Processors, it calls the `Publisher.setAudioMediaProcessorConnector()` method, passing in a MediaProcessorConnector
+If the client supports Media Processors, it calls the `Publisher.setVideoMediaProcessorConnector()` method, passing in a MediaProcessorConnector
 object:

 ```javascript